This article is posted from https://www.linkedin.com/pulse/clinical-data-management-basics-freshers-pharmatech-life/

-Let’s get back to your molecule you found during your research that can cure breast cancer.
+Let’s get back to the molecule you found during your research that can cure breast cancer.
 You applied for IND and you got the approval and now you can start with the Phase 1 Clinical trial.
 Before you go ahead, you should have the protocol ready.
 So what is protocol in a clinical trial?
 As per the University of California, Clinical trial Protocol is defined as follows:

 THE PROTOCOL IS A DOCUMENT THAT DESCRIBES HOW A CLINICAL TRIAL WILL BE CONDUCTED (THE OBJECTIVE(S), DESIGN, METHODOLOGY, STATISTICAL CONSIDERATIONS, AND ORGANIZATION OF A CLINICAL TRIAL,) AND ENSURES THE SAFETY OF THE TRIAL SUBJECTS AND INTEGRITY OF THE DATA COLLECTED.

-Once you have the clinical trial protocol is ready, it has to be approved by the Institutional review boards (IRBs).
+Once you have the clinical trial protocol is ready, it has to be approved by the Institutional Review boards (IRBs).
 The clinical trial protocol and procedures are tailored to fit generic IRB submission requirements.
 Every site or in a generic term clinical institution or a hospital where the clinical trial is performed will have their local IRB.
-So the protocol is submitted in the local IRBs and once it is approved, the sites can start recruiting the subjects for the clinical trial.
+So the protocol is submitted to the local IRBs and once it is approved, the sites can start recruiting the subjects for the clinical trial.

 I will give a simple example.
 Just think you got a fever and you got to a hospital to get diagnosed and then treated right?
-In clinical research terms, We call the patient as “Subjects“, hospitals as “Clinical Sites“, doctors as “Investigators“, Nurses or other staff as “Site coordinators” and the person who oversees multiple sites and checks if all the clinical sites are working as per “Good clinical Practices”, we call as “Clinical Research Associate or CRA“.
+In clinical research terms, We call the patient “Subjects“, hospitals as “Clinical Sites“, doctors “Investigators“, Nurses or other staff “Site coordinators” and the person who oversees multiple sites and checks if all the clinical sites are working as per “Good Clinical Practices”, we call as “Clinical Research Associate or CRA“.
 Try to remember these terms as I will be using them frequently going forward.

-Going back to the above example, So when you go to a doctor for a fever.
-The doctor will check your vitals, temperature and writes it down in a case file.
-Also recommends you to go to a lab and get the blood tested, so that it will be easy for him to diagnose the problem.
+Going back to the above example, when you go to a doctor for a fever.
+The doctor will check your vitals, and temperature and write it down in a case file.
+Also recommends you go to a lab and get the blood tested so that it will be easy for him to diagnose the problem.
 Once the lab results are generated, you take back those results to the doctor.
 He will check the results and prescribe the medications with a certain dosage regimen.
 If you see the whole process, there is some data generated.
 Just assume the amount of data that is generated in one clinical trial that will recruit around 6000-10000 patients for an average period of 10 years.